A Planting Guide for Ball & Burlap Trees

 – Prepare the soil

-– Dig a hole the depth of the pot
+– Dig a hole based on the size of the root ball

-– Put the tree in its hole and remove most of the covering
+– Put the tree in the hole, removing the burlap

 – Replace most of the soil

-– Water well, let the water drain and put back the rest of the soil
+– Water well, let the soil drain and put back the remainder of the soil

-- Put a mulch around your tree and water once a week for the first season
+– Put mulch around the tree and water regularly

 Choosing a Planting Location